buildpacks/rfcs/text/0000-builder-spec.md

 # Motivation
 [motivation]: #motivation
-Builders are a vital part of the CNB ecosystem as it currently stands; they are used to distribute the lifecycle and buildpacks to every platform, including:
+Builders are a vital part of the CNB ecosystem as it currently stands; they are used to distribute the lifecycle and buildpacks to many platforms, including:
 * pack
 * Tekton
 * pack-orb
 * kpack
 etc.

-However, at this point, builders are underspecified, and a rigorous technical specification would fill a needed hole in the current documentation.
+However, at this point, builders are unspecified, and a rigorous technical specification would guarantee a stable API for platforms to develop against.

 # What it is
 [what-it-is]: #what-it-is
 A Builder consists of four items:
 * Buildpacks &rarr; A list of buildpack references, and an ordering of buildpacks
 * Lifecycle &rarr; A version of a lifecycle implementation
-* Stack’s build image &rarr; An environment used at build-time (the metadata contains a reference to the run image required, and potentially a list of run-image mirrors)
+* Stack’s build image &rarr; An environment used at build-time
-* Metadata, describing the builder (description, who it was created by, etc)
+* Metadata, describing the builder (description, who it was created by, etc) and the stack run images (potentially a list of run-image mirrors as well)

 Users of `pack` interact with builders in the following ways:
 * `pack build` &rarr; requires a builder to construct an image